pila81/Trident_Mods/Idlers_Tensioners_Aligned/README.md

 **Trident front idlers with tensioners aligned to bearings**

-I altered the front idlers as I was experiencing some tilting of the front idlers/bolts.
-In my head aligning the center point of tilt and tension made sense, they run true here now.
+Modified front idlers as I was experiencing some tilting of the front idlers/bolts.
+In my head aligning the center point of tilt and tension made sense, they run true now.
 This modification also prevents splitting of the two printed parts.

 Disclaimer: Only tested this on my printer, use at your own risk.